Osteomalacia Overview

 People with certain conditions may need regular blood tests to monitor blood levels of phosphorus and calcium.

-Thomas Carpenter is an Endocrinologist and a Pediatrics expert in New Haven, Connecticut.
-Carpenter has been practicing medicine for over 46 years and is rated as an Elite expert by MediFind in the treatment of Osteomalacia.
-He is also highly rated in 15 other conditions, according to our data.
-His top areas of expertise are X-Linked Hypophosphatemia, Hypophosphatemia, Rickets, Malnutrition, and Gastric Bypass.
-He is licensed to treat patients in Connecticut.
-Carpenter is currently accepting new patients.
+Thomas Weber is an Endocrinologist in Durham, North Carolina.
+Dr. Weber has been practicing medicine for over 36 years and is rated as an Elite provider by MediFind in the treatment of Osteomalacia.
+His top areas of expertise are Hypophosphatemia, Rickets, X-Linked Hypophosphatemia, Malnutrition, and Parathyroidectomy.

 Some people with vitamin deficiency disorders will get better within a few weeks.
 With treatment, healing should happen within 6 months.